 Emtek makes a fine lock and they stand behind their locks with a lifetime warranty.
 I like working on Emtek locks because they are made with quality.
 I recommend them to customers willing to pay extra for nicer looking locks and a lifetime guarantee.
 I have few reservations about them except for a few annoyances:

-- Emtek lock cylinders don’t conform to generally agreed upon standards, so lock cylinders from other manufacturers can’t be used in Emtek locks.
+- Emtek lock cylinders don’t conform to generally followed dimensional standards, so lock cylinders from other manufacturers can’t be used in Emtek locks.

 - They have smaller retainer cap pins and springs that tend to shear off after a short time of use such as a few years after installation.
 When this happens it will be impossible to lock or unlock your deadbolt because turning the cylinder will no longer actuate the bolt since the link between them is no longer functioning.
 If this problem is occurring at your only entry door you are locked out and will have to pay somebody to drill out the cylinder to manipulate the bolt directly and then replace the cylinder, or perhaps more if the person you hired doesn’t know how to open the door after drilling just the cylinder.